sandhya-k/On-boarding-and-Off-boarding-guide/onboardchecklist.md

 - [ ] Expectations for the job (what the previous person did and/or what the newsroom expects the person to work on.
 Examples include annual projects, attending certain meetings)
 - [ ] Order of how stories and/or pitches get filed and how they go through the editing process (ex: points of contact, timeline for stories)
 - [ ] How to use the CMS and other software in the newsroom (ideally this would be a day or so training, and then there would be documents with screenshots explaining what different buttons in the CMS or software are)
-- [ ] List of logins for social media, Github, servers and how to activate certain accounts (ex: PGP, set up email)
+- [ ] List of logins for social media, version control, servers and how to activate certain accounts (ex: PGP, set up email)
 - [ ] Glossary of common terms used in the newsroom or on the job in a document (for example if there is a list of acronyms for organizations that reporters on this beat usually contact or sources will often refer to)
 - [ ] Newsroom style guide
 - [ ] FOI status: previous FOIs filed, what data the team has, clean versions as well as the original files, key contact, follow-ups to be sent out